Highway 1 at Regent's Slide is Officially Open

 The Right Path: Responsible Travel Tips for a Better Visit

 The Central Coast and its many paths offer countless ways to disconnect, recharge and immerse yourself in its natural beauty.
-There is nowhere else in the world quite like it…leaving its soul-changing mark on each visitor and those that call it home.
-As a place that is so extraordinary and filled with diverse ecosystems, it requires careful handling and thoughtful stewardship to preserve its majesty for future generations.
+There is nowhere else in the world quite like it…leaving its soul-changing mark on each visitor and those who call it home.
+As a place so extraordinary and home to diverse ecosystems, it requires careful stewardship to preserve its majesty for future generations.

 - 🚗 Drive with Care on Highway 1 – Stay focused, follow speed limits, use designated pullouts for views, park legally and fully off the road.